-Rural areas are sparsely populated lands lying outside of CMAs or CAs.
-They include small towns, villages and other populated places with less than 1,000 population according to the previous census as well as remote areas and agricultural lands.
+Rural areas, which are sparsely populated lands lying outside small towns, villages and other populated places, with less than 1,000 population according to the previous census.

-Small towns also lye outside CMAs or CAs.
-Small towns (known as urban areas) have populations between 1,000 to 10,000 and a population density of at least 400 per square kilometre, based on the previous census population counts.
+Small towns, which are urban areas with a population of 1,000 to 9,999 and with a population density of 400 inhabitants per square kilometre, based on the previous census.